scalameta/metals/architecture.md

 Such endpoint is then implemented by `MetalsLspService`.

-In addition to the implementation of LSP endpoints, this file creates and manage many components, for instance:
+In addition to the implementation of LSP endpoints, this file creates and manages many components, for instance:

 - `private val compilers: Compilers = ...`
 - `private val codeLensProvider: CodeLensProvider = ...`